(WARNING! This spoils the Ocean-Born Mary legend)

 But… William’s journals and the census records suggest that Mary never lived in that house.

 Mary died in 1814 and was buried in William Wallace’s family plot, as described in the legend, in Centre Cemetery.
+(That’s a little odd.
+Why wasn’t she buried with her husband, back in Londonderry?)

 The silk wedding gown was very real, and worn by several of Mary’s descendants at their own weddings.
 Pieces of the gown remain, in the D.A.R.
 Museum in Washington, D.C. and in the public library of Henniker, NH.
 It is a lovely faded teal green silk, in a brocade style, with small teal flowers and white stripes through it.